laniyadapo/salarypredictionportfolio/README.md

 7. Hypothesize solutions
    - A suite of regression supervised learning algorithms are selected to improve the MSE metric with the training data.
      - Linear Regression - simple to implement and easier to interpret the output coefficients.
+     - Linear Regression with Interaction variables - explore the significance of relationships between various features.
      - Random Forest Regressor - improves the accuracy by reducing overfitting problem and the variance in decision trees.
      - GradientBoostingRegressor - Typically produces best predictions because it can optimize on different loss functions and provides several hyperparameter tuning options that make the function fit very flexible.
      - Stacking Regressor - Combination method to improve the mse of the best of the 3 models.